A broker price opinion is an evaluation report prepared by a real estate broker or agent to estimate the value of a property.

 Appraisals are commonly required for mortgage financing, property sales, estate settlements and other legal or financial purposes where an independent opinion of value is necessary.

-How does a broker price opinion work?
+How accurate is a broker price opinion?

 » MORE: What is home equity?